Here you will find out the tax benefits of EMI and some of the key variabilities

 Below is a summary of some of the key points.

-On exercise, If the exercise price is below the market value at award, then income tax only is charged on the difference between the two, assuming the shares are still not readily convertible assets (in which case NI would also be due).
-If the current price is below the AMV, then that will rather be the tax reference point.
+On exercise, if the exercise price is below the market value at award (AMV), then income tax only is charged on the difference between the two, assuming the shares are still not readily convertible assets (in which case NI would also be due).
+If the current value is below the AMV, then that will rather be the tax reference point.

 If there is a disqualifying event such that the company, employee or scheme no longer meets the qualifying criteria, then the options lose their advantaged tax status, unless they are exercised within 90 days of that date.
-If they are not exercised within 90 days, any gain on exercise over their value at the disqualifying event will be subject to income tax (and also NI where the shares are convertible assets).
+If they are not exercised within 90 days, any gain in value between the disqualifying event and their value when exercised will be subject to income tax (and also NI where the shares are convertible assets).
 It may also be important for employees at this point to make a section 431 election (seek advice regarding this).

 On sale of the shares CGT will be due, to the extent that any gain exceeds the individual’s capital allowance - but at the discounted Entrepreneur’s Relief (ER) level of 10%.
-ER will not be applicable if the shares are acquired on exercise of an option more than 90 days after a disqualifying event.
+The shares/options will have also to have been held by the individual for at least 24 months from the initial grant of the option for this reduced CGT rate to apply, and they will still need to be an employee (or within 90 days of leaving).

 For the company, the employing company gets a corporation tax (CT) deduction if qualifying shares are acquired by employees upon the exercise of an EMI option.